chench53/digits-recognition-tfjs/README.md

 * flask
 * flask-cors

 This demo has already contained a tensorflowjs model located at server/models/mnist with 98% accuracy on test data set.
-But if you want to re-train the model yourself, you need
+If you want to re-train the model yourself, you need
 * tensorflow
 * tensorflowjs